Safety Tips – Part 1: Extreme Heat

-Educating Field Service workers on signs and symptoms of heat related illness is a great first step, but there are other precautions that go a long way in keeping them safe.
+Educating Field Service workers on signs and symptoms of heat-related illness is a great first step, but there are other precautions that go a long way in keeping them safe.

 - As previously mentioned, partnering up is incredibly important in the extreme heat; schedule more frequent breaks and allow workers to switch out as needed.

-- Provide shade and hydration; portable canopies are a great way to give workers a shaded place to recover from the sun, and supplying water, sport drinks, or a few extra dollars to purchase them can encourage workers to stay hydrated.
+- Provide shade and hydration; portable canopies are a great way to give workers a shaded place to recover from the sun, and supplying water, sports drinks, or a few extra dollars to purchase them can encourage workers to stay hydrated.

-- Prompt workers to wear light colored protective clothing and sunscreen, or consider providing them; the benefits of sun and UV awareness can easily be added to overall heat safety training.
+- Prompt workers to wear light-colored protective clothing and sunscreen, or consider providing them; the benefits of sun and UV awareness can easily be added to overall heat safety training.